Sempronia (wife of Decimus Brutus): Cultural depictions

 She is the title character of the short story "The Consul's Wife" by Steven Saylor where she and her lover are plotting to have her husband murdered.
 She also appears in Saylor's novel Catilina's Riddle.
-In Saylor's works she is indeed depicted as the daughter of Gaius Gracchus, Saylor notes that he is aware that this is considered debatable among historians, but that he enjoys to speculate on the possibility due to it being interesting and fitting for her character, as the Graccus were known for their rebellious nature.
+In Saylor's works she is indeed depicted as the daughter of Gaius Gracchus, Saylor notes that he is aware that this is considered debatable among historians, but that he enjoys to speculate on the possibility due to it being interesting and fitting for her character, as the Gracchi were known for their rebellious nature.

 Sempronia is mentioned, but does not appear, in the novel The October Horse and appears in Caesar's Women, by Colleen McCullough.
 In the novel Respublica: A Novel of Cicero's Roman Republic Sempronia is portrayed as a vile woman who murders her husband and mentally and sexually abuses her son Decimus.
 She is the point of view character in the novel Catilinas sammansvärjning by Göran Hägg.
 She plays a major part in the novel A Slave of Catiline by Paul Anderson.
 She is also a character in the novel The Roman Traitor by Henry William Herbert.